Your Posture Plays A Role In Your Upper/Lower Back Pain [U/LBP]

 Elderly people complaining about the back pain both lower back pain, and upper back pain is not new.
 But, the same complaints from the mid-aged people including me nowadays is not a good sign.

-People who stand for long at work, lift weights at work, those who drive long distance trucks and buses, women who had undergone c-section operation, a person with calcium deficiency are more prone to lower back pain and posture issues.
+People who stand for long at work, lift weights at work, those who drive long-distance trucks and buses, women who had undergone a c-section operation, a person with calcium deficiency are more prone to lower back pain and posture issues.
 This is an old story.
 The new fact is that the lower back pain has become a usual complaint in adolescents and children’s too.

 This blog will give you some insights about the posture correction ways and approaches that we can follow to avoid lumbar and back pain.